-For example if there is a cantilever on a relatively high tapered column (see image below) it is advisable to connect it not directly to the reference line of the column but with the link element.
-If it is connected the way like that the analysis and design results are more accurate and the modelling is more exact.
+For example, if there is a cantilever on a relatively high tapered column (see image below) it is advisable to connect it not directly to the reference line of the column but with the link element.
+If it is connected the way like that, the analysis and design results will be more accurate, and the modelling will be more exact.

-5.10.2 CONNECT TWO STRUCTURAL EDGES THAT ARE EQUAL LENGTH AND PARALLEL (
+5.10.2 CONNECT TWO STRUCTURAL EDGES THAT ARE EQUAL LENGTH AND PARALLEL